francisPalen/Insurify-/README.md

 To experience the benefits of "A Year in Review," simply log in to your Insurify account and navigate to the Year in Review section.
 The system will guide you through a comprehensive and personalized overview of your policy coverage.

+Before proceeding, ensure you have Node.js and Go installed on your system.
+You can download Node.js [here](https://nodejs.org/) and Go [here](https://golang.org/).

 1. **Clone from Gitlab**

 ```bash